Barcelona, Venezuela: Places of interest

 This plaza was the largest in Barcelona Colonial and little has changed since its construction in 1671. the Government House and the Iglesia de San Cristóbal are still facing each other on both sides of the plaza.

-To get to the Plaza Boyacá, follow by 5 de Julio Avenue, and walk five blocks, turn left on the run 11, walk three blocks and cross over to the left on 3rd Street, one block and cross move left to follow the run 12 to the plaza.
+To get to Plaza Boyacá, follow 5 de Julio Avenue, walk five blocks, turn left onto Carrera 11, walk three blocks, cross over to the left on 3rd Street, walk one block, then turn left onto Carrera 12 until you reach the plaza.